The Latest

 Where Every Family Matters

-After months of assessment, work and waiting, the Nashville Public Library has announced a tentative reopening date for the Main Library branch downtown.
+After months of assessment, work and waiting, the Nashville Public Library is reopening the Main Library branch downtown.

-The library has been closed since June 2025 after a fire in the parking garage forced the building’s closure.
+The library, which closed in June 2025 after a fire in the parking garage forced the building’s closure, reopened on Monday, March 30.

-All public areas of the main library — except for the Conference Center area, which sustained heavy soot and smoke damage in the fire — will be open to patrons.
-Not only can patrons visit the building, but visitors will be able to check out materials, sign up for library cards, browse the collection and use the library’s computers.
-Visitors will also be able to place holds on books and materials to be picked up at the Main Library on opening day.
+All public areas of the main library — except for the Conference Center area — are open to patrons.
+Not only can you visit the library, but you can check out materials, sign up for library cards, browse the collection and use the library’s computers.

 What About Parking?